 From Bahama Breeze to Whiskey Joe's, there's a variety of restaurants in the Tampa area serving everything from seafood and Italian food to local specialties like crocodile nuggets and gumbo.
 While some are expensive and only available with a reservation, others offer a more relaxed environment—and one is only accessible by boat.

 At Bahama Breeze, you will find tropical cocktails and seafood, chicken, and steak inspired by the flavorful and colorful ingredients of the Caribbean.
-At this gorgeous Tampa Bay location, you'll also experience patio dining, a beachy decor, and a priceless view overlooking the bay.
+At this gorgeous Tampa Bay location, you'll also experience patio dining, an island atmosphere with live music, and a priceless view overlooking the bay.
 One word to the wise: the place gets incredibly busy on the weekends, so don't think you can just breeze in whenever the spirit prompts.
-Reservations are required here.
+Reservations are a must here.

 As the name suggests, Hula Bay offers Hawaiian-style food with a dockside lounge and island bar.
 Not only can you dine while watching all the boats amble by, but you can also relax poolside later with a beverage in hand.
 You'll likely need a reservation on the weekend, and there's even a special "brunch by the bay" on Sundays from 10 a.m. to 3 p.m.